 - Some amount of swelling in the scrotum and in the area where the child has been operated is inevitable and is due to the collection of fluid and blood from the operated site.
 This will eventually disappear but may take up to a month to look normal.

-- Follow up: In general, I call the child back for inspection of the wound on the second postoperative day and call for suture removal on the seventh postop day.
+- Follow up: In general, I call the child back for inspection of the wound on the second postoperative day and for suture removal on the seventh postoperative day.

 If we go in for open surgery, will the child have bad scar?